f5devcentral/f5-velos-training/docs/initial_setup_of_velos_chassis_partitions.rst

   :align: center
   :scale: 70%

-Configuring Interfaces from the GUI
+Configuring Interfaces from the webUI
 -----------------------------------

-Within the chassis partition GUI the physical ports of all blades within that partition will be visible by going to **Network Settings > Interfaces** page.
+Within the chassis partition webUI the physical ports of all blades within that partition will be visible by going to **Network Settings > Interfaces** page.
 If there are other chassis partitions in the VELOS system, then those ports will only be seen within their own chassis partition.
 In the example below this VELOS system has 3 blades installed, but only two are part of this chassis partition, so you will not see ports from the 3rd blade unless you connect directly to the other chassis partition.

 .. image:: images/initial_setup_of_velos_chassis_partitions/image58.png
   :align: center
   :scale: 70%

 You can click on any interface to view its settings or edit them.
-You can currently change the interface State via the GUI or the **Native VLAN** (untagged) and **Trunk VLANs** (tagged) as long as the interface is not part of a LAG.
+You can currently change the interface State via the webUI or the **Native VLAN** (untagged) and **Trunk VLANs** (tagged) as long as the interface is not part of a LAG.
 If the interface is part of the LAG then the VLAN configuration is done within the LAG rather than the interface.

 .. image:: images/initial_setup_of_velos_chassis_partitions/image59.png
   :align: center